 Please see our Covid-19 page to find out more about the changes we've made to our services during the Covid-19 pandemic.

 We offer bereavement support for anyone who is bereaved, regardless of age, disability, gender, race, religion, or sexual orientation, and no matter whenever or however the death occurred.

-Our Bereavement Support Volunteers are drawn from different backgrounds who undergo special training in the process of grieving and working with bereaved people.
+Our Bereavement Volunteers are drawn from different backgrounds who undergo special training in the process of grieving and working with bereaved people.
 Some have undergone more specialised training to enable them to work with all areas of bereavement including suicide, sudden death, the death of a child, stillbirth, neonatal and miscarriage.
-Our volunteers are also trained to work in with bereaved prisoners.
-They receive ongoing training in their work.
-All volunteers have police checks carried out on them.
+Some of our volunteers are trained to work with bereaved prisoners.
+All volunteers receive ongoing training and regular supervision, and all volunteers have police checks carried out on them.

-The volunteer is there to listen and help you work through your grief; there is no limit on how many sessions you can have.
-Cruse uses counselling to help you find your personal way through grief.
+The volunteer is there to listen and help you work through your grief.
+There is no limit on how many sessions you can have.
+We are here to help you find your personal way through grief.

 Children and Young People